National Labor Relations Board: Donald Trump’s appointments

-On January 25, 2017, President Donald Trump appointed Philip Miscimarra the acting Chairman of the NLRB.
+On January 25, 2017, President Donald Trump appointed Philip Miscimarra the acting chairman of the NLRB.
 Miscimarra's term expired on December 16, 2017.
 Marvin Kaplan succeeded him as NLRB Chairman on December 21, 2017.
 Kaplan was replaced as chairman in April 2018 by John F. Ring.

 President Trump announced on March 2, 2020, that he would renominate Republican Marvin Kaplan and Democrat Lauren McGarity McFerran to seats on the board.
 On July 29, 2020, Kaplan was confirmed by the Senate by a vote of 52–46 to a second term of five years expiring August 27, 2025, and McFerran was confirmed by the Senate by a vote of 53–42 to a second term of five years expiring December 16, 2024.

+In his second term, President Trump nominated Scott Mayer and James Murphy in July 2025 to fill two vacant seats on the NLRB.
+If both are confirmed, this would provide the NLRB with the quorum necessary to continue functioning.
+As of 16 September 2025, they are awaiting Senate confirmation.

 Joe Biden's appointments

-On January 20, 2021, President Joe Biden appointed current Democratic member Lauren McFerran as chair of the NLRB.
+On January 20, 2021, President Joe Biden appointed Democratic member Lauren McFerran as chair of the NLRB.

 Biden subsequently nominated Gwynne Wilcox to fill the then vacant Carmody seat on the board and David Prouty to replace William Emanuel as holder of the Smith seat when the latter's term expires in August 2021.
 Both nominees have strong ties to organized labor and have represented unions.
 They received Senate confirmation on July 28, 2021.
+On September 6, 2023, Wilcox was confirmed by the Senate for a second 5-year term.